Azam Baki

-Azam bin Baki (عزم بن بقي; born 12 May 1963) is a Malaysian investigation officer who has served as the 6th Chief Commissioner of the Malaysian Anti-Corruption Commission (MACC) since March 2020.
-Azam attracted controversy after it was revealed that he owned an excessive amount of stock while sitting on the top rank of MACC.
+Azam bin Mat Baki (عزام بن باقي; born 12 May 1963) is a Malaysian government official who served as the sixth chief commissioner of the Malaysian Anti-Corruption Commission (MACC) from 2020 to 2026.

+He has been the subject of controversy after it was revealed that he owned an excessive amount of stock while sitting on the top rank of MACC.

 Early life and education

-Azam was born on 12 May 1963 at Negeri Sembilan, Malaysia.
+Azam was born on 12 May 1963 in Negeri Sembilan, Federation of Malaya to Mat Baki Nordin and Maimun Bador.
+He is the eldest of three brothers.
+His brothers were Radzuan (born 1966) and Nasir (born 1969).
 He obtained Diploma of Engineering (DipEng) in Electrical (Power) from University of Technology Malaysia, Bachelor of Jurisprudence (B.Juris) from University of Malaya and master's degree from Asia e University.

 Career

 Azam began his career as an Assistant Investigation Officer at the Anti-Corruption Agency (ACA) in 1984.
 He quickly rose through the ranks from there, becoming Director of Intelligence in 2013, Director of Investigation in 2015, Deputy Chief Commissioner (Operations) in 2016, and Chief Commissioner in 2020.